Bhavan2603/Bhavan2603/README.md

 - Managing databases and ensuring data accuracy.

 ### 3. **Advanced Excel**
-- Leveraging advanced formulas, pivot tables, and data visualization.
+- Proficient in data cleaning, analysis, and automation.
-- Automating workflows with macros and VBA.
+- Using pivot tables, Power Query, and complex formulas to drive insights.

 ### 4. **Python**
 - Data manipulation, analysis and visualization using Pandas, NumPy, Matplotlib and Seaborn.